Abdulhafiz108/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This file contains all my projects on more malloc free
+This file contains all of my projects on more malloc free